 Private tours: Times and dates are very flexible here and arranged individually.
 Please call the Historical Society Office at 716-542-7022 to inquire about a private tour.
 Rates are $7.00 per adult or children 11 and over, $2.00 for children 6-10 years of age.

 Holiday Schedule: The house is decorated for a Victorian Christmas and tours are as follows.
-Self-guided tours are available the following Sundays: December 2, 9, and 16 from 1 pm. to 3 pm.
-The Candlelight Tour will be held Sunday, December 2nd from 5-8 p.m.
+Self-guided tours are available on the following Sundays in December 2019 from 1-3 pm: December 1, 8, 15.
+The candlelight tour will be held Sunday December 1, 2019, from 5-8 pm.
+Always check the website for changes to the schedule.
 Self-Guided tour admission rates apply.

 Laurel Jones, Director